15 Food Storage Guidelines You Didn’t Know

 Entire bulbs of garlic can be left on the counter for up to 3-4 months, while individual cloves will last up to 10 days.
 And if you’re afraid you won’t use it quickly enough, you can store whole, unpeeled garlic in the freezer and remove cloves as you need them.
 But who doesn’t use garlic quickly?
 Here are 10 more foods you didn’t know you could freeze.

 Better at room temp: Potatoes

 Moisture makes spuds go blah; store in the pantry or on the counter for up to three weeks.
 Once you see ’em start to grow sprouts or get soft, that’s a sign to use them quickly (especially in soups and stews!) or ditch them.
 Also, beware: Potatoes exude (non-scented) fumes when they’re sitting out that can spoil other foods like onions more quickly.
-Don’t miss these 12 foods that you should never store together.
+See how you can fit more into your storage space with these hacks.

 Keep it cold: Natural peanut butter

 The oils in natural peanut butter can go rancid quickly when stored at warm temperatures.
 Take your PB out of the fridge 15-20 minutes before use and gift it a good stir to soften it up.
 Commercial, processed peanut butters, which include more than just peanuts as an ingredient, can be left in the pantry for up to a year, since there are added preservatives in the mix.

 Better at room temp: Hot sauce